SeldonIO/seldon-core/docs-gb/wrappers/cpp.md

 # Packaging a C++ Framework/Model for Seldon Core

+{% hint style="warning" %}
+This wrapper plays examplary role only and is not production ready.
+{% endhint %}

 In this guide we cover how you can wrap your CPP models using the Seldon CPP wrapper.

 For a quick start you can try out the following two examples: